Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Conclusion

 \section{Conclusion}

-In conclusion, this technical report explores the feasibility of LLMs, specifically ChatGPT and text-davinci series models, for evaluating text quality in a reference-free mode.
-Through a preliminary empirical study, this report compares different methods for the evaluation of text quality and recommends the use of an Explicit Score generated by ChatGPT as the most effective and stable approach.
-This report also highlights the potential problem of directly comparing the quality of two texts using ChatGPT and the limitations of Implicit Scores obtained through the confidence of text-davinci series models.
+This paper explores the feasibility of LLMs, specifically ChatGPT and text-davinci series models, for evaluating text quality in a reference-free mode.
+Through an empirical study, we compare different methods for the evaluation of text quality and recommend the use of an Explicit Score generated by ChatGPT as the most effective and stable approach.
+This paper also highlights the potential problem of directly comparing the quality of two texts using ChatGPT and the limitations of Implicit Scores obtained through the confidence of text-davinci series models.
 The prompt design is another crucial factor impacting the performance of the Explicit Score generated by ChatGPT.
-Overall, this report demonstrates the potential of LLMs in evaluating text quality without reference and we hope it will provide useful insights for future research.
+Overall, this paper demonstrates the potential of LLMs in evaluating text quality without reference and we hope it will provide useful insights for future research.